mvrdevelopment/spec/mvr-spec.md

 # File Format Definition

 To describe all information within one file, a zip file with the extension `*.mvr` is used.
 The archive shall containe one Root file named `GeneralSceneDescription.xml`, along with all other resource files referenced via this Root File.
+The root file `GeneralSceneDescription.xml` is mandatory inside the archive to be a valid MVR file.

 - The archive must not use encryption or password protection.
 - All files referenced by the Root File shall be placed at the root level.
 They shall not be placed in folders.
 - Files shall be placed using either STORE (uncompressed) or DEFLATE compression.
 No other compression algorithms are supported.
 - Files may be placed into the archive in any order.
-- A `Universal.gdtt` GDTF template file with a `.gdtt` extension can be added as to define Gobos, Emitters and Filter for referencing.
+- A `Universal.gdtt` GDTF template file with a `.gdtt` extension can be added as to define Gobos, Emitters, Filter and such for referencing.
 - Filenames within the archive must not differ only by case.
 Eg it is prohibited to have the files `GEO1.glb` and `geo1.glb` within the same archive.
 - The file name of the ZIP archive can be chosen freely.

 All objects used have a persistent unique ID to track changes between the exchanging programs.
-If there are no changes to the original GDTF file it is mandatory to replace it back into MVR during export.
+If there are no changes to the original GDTF file it is mandatory to keep it in the MVR during export.
 If there are changes to the GDTF it is mandatory to add a revision to the GDTF in order to reflect it.

-Only the local changes will be placed into the MVR file while all other files will be included as imported.

 Only user-intended modifications of any part of the MVR file shall be processed.
 This is particular important if applications in the workflow do not need or accept all data of the MVR file.
 This way it is guranteed that all later steps in the workflow have access to the original intented data.

 Example of a typical MVR archive: